gmr/pgdumplib/docs/examples.rst

 -------

 To create a dump, you need to add sections.
-The following example shows how to create a dump with a schema, extension, comment, type, and table:
+The following example shows how to create a dump with a schema, extension, comment, type, tables, and table data:

 .. code-block::